Brown recycling bins

 Why are the brown bins splitting?

-Due to a manufacturing fault our brown recycling bins are prone to splitting.
+Due to a fault our brown recycling bins are prone to splitting.
 They can split at the sides, front or back.
-The splits are not caused due to the bins being mishandled by the collection crews or the collection vehicle.
+The splits are not caused due to the bins being mishandled by the collection crews.

 Why has the number of brown bins splitting increased?